EAbdelrahman/Social-Media-Analytics-ETL-Pipeline/dbt_project/README.md

 - **Materialization:** Models are primarily materialized as tables to optimize query performance.
 - **Testing:** Extensive data testing ensures the accuracy and integrity of our transformations.

-## Conclusion
-The dbt models are central to our data architecture, enabling efficient and scalable solutions for our business intelligence and analytics needs.
-This documentation aids in maintaining and enhancing our data infrastructure.